 The LMF has administered 27 contracts on behalf of Museum programming at a total year to date value of $244,686.

+*The revenue derived therefrom shall be used for the upkeep and maintenance of the property and for the general purpose of the Louisiana State Museum.”
+(Mr. Irby’s Will, November 23, 1926)

 The LMF grants program is changing a bit, with the Museum planning to take a more proactive role in putting their own program grants together, but Susan said she can’t really provide more detail at this time, as she needs to fill the LMF’s Board in first.

 However, a good example of the new direction is the way Jennae Biddiscombe in Natchitoches found sources, wrote and secured two grants for the Clementine Hunter exhibit opening in Natchitoches.
 The Foundation reviewed the grants, submitted them and they administer the funds.

 There have been 28 LMF supported Music at the Mint programs this fiscal year.
 With the loss of the staff person who booked the music groups, there won’t be as many programs, but the Foundation will take a more active role in keeping the program going, albeit at a reduced level.